 - Predictive maintenance: Thanks to sensors programmed to measure specifications like temperature, wear and tear, and a slew of other indicators, machines are now able to transmit warning signals well in advance of breakdowns and malfunctions.
 This makes it possible to schedule repairs at convenient low productivity times, and to avoid costly downtimes.

-However, as with any revolution, there will be clear winners and losers.
-Companies unable to keep pace with the digital transformation run the risk of becoming obsolete, the next Blockbuster so to speak.
+As with any revolution, there will be clear winners and losers.
+Companies unable to keep pace with the digital transformation run the risk of becoming obsolete – the next Blockbuster so to speak.

 The Digital Age has only just begun to change how we work and play.
 There will be plenty more innovations and just as many new terms for us to learn and distinguish amongst.
 As digital transformation redefines business, just remember we have digitization to thank for it all.